FAQs

 We’ll send you a welcome letter with instructions on how to prepare for the graduate program.
 You’ll need to pass a national criminal background check within 30 days of accepting the offer of admission and sign an agreement acknowledging the technical standards of the program (instructions provided).

-You’ll have access the dedicated section on the department’s website for New Graduate Students, which provides specific instructions, forms and checklists.
+You’ll have access to the dedicated section on the department’s website for New Graduate Students, which provides specific instructions, forms and checklists.
 You’ll also have access to our graduate program adviser and can ask them questions as you prepare for graduate school.